nickdevlin/divvy-rides-by-season/README.md

 The differences between the two parser files are largely semantic due to differences in the Q1 2018 and Q3 2017 datasets.
 They could be rewritten as a single parser in the future, using an ARGV input to indicate the CSV file to intake.
 For now, the filenames are hardcoded in each.

 From there, I took the data and built my visualization.
 Unable to open the CSV files within the Javascript file that contains the code for the Google visualization, I input that data manually.

-The result can be seen below or by cloning this repo and opening locally.
+[Click here](https://chi-bikes.herokuapp.com/) to see the final result in interactive form, or see the screenshot below.

 ![screenshot](divvy-visualization.png)